- Capsules 250mg

 - For patients with Cystic

-- Colistimethate sodium injection is included for nebulised use in non-CF patients with bronchiectasis.
+- Non-CF bronchiectasis patients: Colistimethate sodium powder for solution for injection is included for nebulised use in this patient group (unlicensed)

-- Colistimethate sodium dry powder for inhalation is recommended as an option for use in line with NICE TA276: Colistimethate sodium and tobramycin dry powders for inhalation for treating pseudomonas lung infection in cystic fibrosis (March 2013)
+- NICE TA276: Colistimethate sodium and tobramycin dry powders for inhalation for treating pseudomonas lung infection in cystic fibrosis (March 2013):

 - Tablets 550mg (£259.23 = 56 tablets)